We've got the answers!

 Filters should be changed every six months to a year on municipal water and every three to six months on a well water system.
 On city water, sometimes the filters need to be changed more often if there is a lot of home building going on in the area.
 Each time a new home is connected to the municipal water supply sediment, flocculants, and coagulants falls into the water lines and will be filtered down line in the home’s water system.
 Pre-treatment of a well water supply system will dictate the lifespan of any pre-filter on a reverse osmosis system.

 Some filters and reverse osmosis systems incorporate a shut-off water meter to force the replacement of cartridges at a pre-selected gallonage.
 This system is most useful on homes that have full time occupancy.
-At Valley Plumbing & Water Treatment we have developed a new program for your convenience that we call “The Filter Club”.
-When you join the “The Filter Club” you select what kind of water filter you need and we will automatically send you a new filter according to the frequency suggested by your system.

 Yes, by installing an inexpensive inline filter cartridge behind the refrigerator.
 This involves pulling out the refrigerator each time you need to change the cartridge, but when taste and odor are a problem, it is well worth the protection.
 Most importantly, the bigger the filter, the more contact time the water has with the carbon, the better the filter.